Indians in Cambodia: Current status

 Today, many Indians in Cambodia are involved in pharmaceuticals, the United Nations and businesses such as restaurants.
 The growing economy is also attracting more opportunity seekers from India.
-Unlike other Indian communities in Southeast Asia such as Bangkok, Kuala Lumpur or Singapore, the Indian population in Phnom Penh is too small to support a Little India quarter, but it remains an intimate and close-knit group that has integrated well into local society.
+Unlike other Indian communities in Southeast Asian cities such as in Bangkok, Kuala Lumpur, Singapore or Medan, the Indian population in Phnom Penh is too small to support a Little India quarter, but it remains an intimate and close-knit group that has integrated well into local society.

 Indian culture is visible in Cambodia.
 Indian Hindu festivals like Diwali and Holi are celebrated by the Indian community.
 Thanks to satellite television, popular Hindi soap operas are shown daily while a small selection of Indian restaurants hosts weekly showings of the latest Bollywood Hindi films as well as cricket matches.
 Hindi film DVDs can be bought throughout the capital, and expatriates can peruse a number of Indian-based websites for the latest news and entertainment.